Tenderly/tenderly-rabby-transaction-preview/README.md

 ### Install Rabby Wallet Chrome Extension

-The next step is to install the Rabby Wallet Chrome extension.
+The first step is to install the Rabby Wallet Chrome extension.
 You can install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rabby-wallet/acmacodkjbdgmoleebolmdjonilkdbch).
 Simply click the link and follow the instructions to add the extension to your browser.

 ### Disable the Production Version of Rabby Wallet